mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-schema-createindex.markdown

 title: sqlalchemy.schema CreateIndex Example Code
 category: page
 slug: sqlalchemy-schema-createindex-examples
-sortorder: 500031082
+sortorder: 500031091
 toc: False
 sidebartitle: sqlalchemy.schema CreateIndex
-meta: Python example code for the CreateIndex class from the sqlalchemy.schema module of the SQLAlchemy project.
+meta: Example code for understanding how to use the CreateIndex class from the sqlalchemy.schema module of the SQLAlchemy project.

 CreateIndex is a class within the sqlalchemy.schema module of the SQLAlchemy project.